bhstark2/latency/report.md

 rate, the excess packets cause a queue to form (and grow) in the link buffer.
 Conversely, whenever the rate of traffic arrivals is less than the egress link rate, the queue will drain.
-If a sender sends its packets to quickly, such that they are arriving at the bottleneck link faster than they can be forwarded onward, they will cause the queue in the bottleneck link buffer to grow, resulting in increasing latency for all applications that are sharing that buffer.
+If a sender sends its packets too quickly, such that they are arriving at the bottleneck link faster than they can be forwarded onward, they will cause the queue in the bottleneck link buffer to grow, resulting in increasing latency for all applications that are sharing that buffer.
 This buffering latency